tsinghua-fib-lab/Activity-Simulation-SAND/README.md

-2. Use the following command to generate activity data on the `Foursquare` dataset:
+2.Use the following command to generate activity data on the `Foursquare` dataset:

 ``
 cd SAND